dene009/dene009/README.md

 - 👋 Hi, I’m @dene009
-- 👀 I’m interested in Data Analytics
+- 👀 I’m currently ...
+A student of the ALX SE Program
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently being trained to be a seasoned software engineer
-- 💞️ I’m looking to collaborate on projects in Python programming and Data Analyst
+- 💞️ I’m looking to collaborate on Projects related to c, Python, Js, SQL.
+- 📫 I’m looking for help with Internships, job openings, oppourtunities that will further contibute to my growth as a software engineer

-- 📫 How to reach me esidene009@gmail.com
+      How to reach me esidene009@gmail.com

 <!---
 dene009/dene009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.